 Just as there are a vast number of fall protection equipment options, so too are there a vast number of ways people learn and absorb knowledge, and it is Guardian’s mission to ensure all of our training students come away with the tools they need.

-We have a Mission Statement at Guardian Fall Protection, which is to “provide innovative solutions and educate the community to protect the workforce and save lives,” and our training department plays a huge role in achieving it.
+We have a Mission Statement at Guardian Fall Protection, which is to “provide innovative solutions and educate the community to protect the workforce and save lives,” and our F.I.R.S.T Choice Training division plays a huge role in achieving it.
 Above all else, we care about worker safety, and strive every day to eliminate fall related accidents.